NNPDF/nnpdf/doc/sphinx/source/vp/developer.rst

 These are used as a basis for doing everything else.
 For implementing new functionality see :ref:`tut_newaction`.

-Unfortunately the objective of making `validphys` easy means that the complexity of getting things to just work is translated into `reportengine`, which instead uses many advanced python features, and results in a codebase that is not particularly simple.
+Unfortunately, the objective of making `validphys` easy means that the complexity of getting things to just work is translated into `reportengine`, which instead uses many advanced python features, and results in a codebase that is not particularly simple.